Norman Finkelstein is a political scientist, activist, professor, and author.

 Israel, as it happens, doesn’t want a two-state solution.

 It’s an industry

-A couple of decades ago he wrote a book called The Holocaust Industry: Reflections on the Exploitation of Jewish Suffering, in which he exposes the wide array of organisations and individuals who claim to be defenders of Jews and Nazi holocaust victims while, in reality, serving their own interests.
+A couple of decades ago he wrote a book called The Holocaust Industry: Reflections on the Exploitation of Jewish Suffering, in which he exposes the wide array of organisations and individuals who claim to be defenders of Jews while, in reality, serving only their own interests.